quixio/quix-streams/docs/quix-platform.md

 ## Connecting with Quix Streams

-Connecting to the Quix Cloud Kafka brokers using Quix Streams is extremely simple!
+Here is how to connect to the Quix Cloud Kafka brokers using Quix Streams:

 ### Within Quix Cloud

-If you are running your Quix Streams `Application` directly within Quix Cloud, do...nothing!
-It's configured automatically!
+If you are running your Quix Streams `Application` directly within Quix Cloud, it's configured automatically.

 ### Outside of Quix Cloud